dsebastien/obsidian-update-time/README.md

 ## News & support

 To stay up to date about this plugin, Obsidian in general, Personal Knowledge Management and note-taking, subscribe to [my newsletter](https://dsebastien.net/#/portal/signup).
 Note that the best way to support my work is to become a paid subscriber ❤️.

+## Known issues
+When this plugin is enabled, it reacts to all file modifications, whether those are made inside or outside of Obsidian.
+If you are using a synchronization solution such as Obsidian Sync or [Syncthing](https://www.dsebastien.net/how-i-synchronize-and-backup-my-obsidian-notes/), and if Obsidian is open on multiple devices at the same time, then it can create file conflicts.
+To avoid this, make sure you don't leave Obsidian open on multiple devices at once, or only enable this plugin on a single device.